Fast Symbolic Integer-Linear Spectra: Conclusion

 \section{Conclusion}

 Users can generate matrices and find symbolic eigenvalues which are $\mathbb{Z}$-linear combinations of matrix entries.
-Eigenvalues which are products of monomials and/or have real-valued coefficients can be achieved directly from $M^X$ calculations through tensor products and $\mathbb{R}$-linearity (theorem \ref{thm:pythag}).
-We hope this toolkit benefits researchers in any befitting domain, which includes but is not limited to reduced order modeling \& control, conservative systems, and large-scale numeric quantum simulations.
+Specifically, users can generate $M^X$ with any $X$, alongside restricted stochastic $M^X$ with two distinct matrix generation scripts.
+They can compute fast symbolic eigenvalues using the language of choice for high dimension on a commercial laptop.
+Real-coefficient, multivariate eigenvalues can be achieved directly from $M^X$ calculations whilst preserving some structure.
+We hope this toolkit benefits researchers in any befitting domain, which includes but is not limited to reduced order modeling \& control, conservative systems, and large-scale numeric simulations.